Chapter 12 : Chapter Twelve - Severus

 “Quite well, thank you,” Lucius replied offhandedly.

-“I would have thought her to be here to see Draco’s first match.”
+“I would have thought she’d be here to see Draco’s first match.”

-Lucius shrugged and sat back against his chair, turning to me slightly.
+Lucius shrugged and sat back against his chair finally, turning to me slightly.
 “Her mother became suddenly ill last night.
+We think it was bad oysters.
 Narcissa went to St. Mungo’s to visit her.”

 “I’m sorry to hear that.
 I wish Mrs Black a quick recovery.”